komal7-alpha/Data-Analysis-Projects/data-automation-and-kpi-validation/README.md

 # Data Automation and KPI Validation

 ## Project Overview
-This project represents a real-world data automation and KPI validation workflow aligned with my current role as a Data Analyst.
+This project represents a real-world data automation and KPI validation workflow aligned with my current role as a Associate Solutions Engineer (Data Analyst) at Aligned Automation Ltd.

 The focus of this project is on automating manual data processes, improving data accuracy, and supporting forecasting datasets for business reporting in a production-style environment.